Elin Pelin: Biography

 Pelin's literary works—poems, short stories and novels—recreated the peasantry and countryside atmosphere of the post-liberation Bulgaria.
 His predilection for short stories led him to write many, of which the humorous Pizho and Penda is perhaps the best known.
 A genuine country realism, with descriptions full of light and color, classify his works.
 Considered one of the masters of Bulgarian prose, he was also one of the initiators of Bulgarian children's literature.
-His tales of Yan Bibiyan and his voyages to the moon still delight today.
+His children's tales of Yan Bibiyan and his voyages to the moon still delight today.

-From 1924 until 1944, Pelin served as conservator at the Ivan Vazov Museum, all the while continuing to write, mostly for children, and be published.
+Pelin published the first book of fairytales in verse in Bulgarian; many of his works were written for children.
 In 1940, he was named president of the Union of Bulgarian Writers.

 After the War, he managed to escape being blacklisted as a forbidden author by the Communist government of the People's Republic of Bulgaria.
 The regime chose to consider his works as those of a realistic, critical author, а precursor of Socialist Realism who, although not having correctly seized the true nature of the Bourgeois state, knew how to tell about the life of the working class and individual revolt of exploited peasants.

 Earth and The Gerak Family, amongst other works, have been filmed several times (1930 and 1957, and 1958, respectively).

+In 1949, he was presented with the gold medal for science and art.
+Georgi Karaslavov described him as second only to Botev in Bulgarian literature.

 The Bulgarian town of Elin Pelin was named after him, as is Elin Pelin Point on Smith Island, South Shetland Islands.